guessi/docker-jenkins/README.md

 To run a nagios service with default config, use the command below:

+    $ docker run -d -p 8080:8080 guessi/docker-jenkins:2.107.2

+If you attach slaves via JNLP (Java Web Start), please use the command below:

     $ docker run -d -p 8080:8080 -p 50000:50000 guessi/docker-jenkins:2.107.2